 Business goals and objectives

 The first step to generating positive ROI is understanding how your digital signage aligns with your business goals and objectives.
 What are you looking to achieve?
 Increased sales, reduced costs, enhanced customer experience, and brand awareness are just a few of the many positive benefits organizations derive from digital signage.
-Understanding your business goals and aligning that to your digital signage strategy will help create a positive digital blueprint for your organization.
+Understanding your business goals and aligning that to your digital signage strategy will help create a positive digital blueprint.
 Make sure you have SMART (Specific Measurable Attainable Realistic Time-sensitive) goals.
 It is also important to consider how you will measure success.
 What constitutes enhanced customer experience?
 What costs are you looking to reduce and how will you measure their reduction?